David Raya magic rescues Arsenal but Champions League draw raises further questions

 Now, both can simply look to other fixtures.
 It was similar with Manchester City and Internazionale and some of the other matches, where teams seemed content enough not to lose.

-The clubs being part of one massive league has had the ironic effect of making everything seem smaller and more tunnel-visioned.
+The clubs being part of one massive league has had the ironic effect of making everything seem smaller and more blinkered.

 They will spend a lot of the first few games in their own bubble, rather than looking to other results and what they might mean.
 That will probably change towards the end, when teams realise what they have to do.